crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/defensive-cybersecurity-technologies/README.md

 - **Deep Packet Inspection (DPI):** Looking _inside_ the packet payload (like a proxy) to identify applications (e.g., "This is Facebook traffic," not just "HTTP traffic on port 80").
 - **Integrated Intrusion Prevention Systems (IPS):** Actively blocking known threats and attack patterns within the traffic flow.
 - **User & Group Identity Integration:** Blocking or allowing traffic based on user identity (e.g., from Active Directory), not just IP address.
-- **Threat Intelligence Feeds:** Leveraging cloud-based data to block traffic from known malicious sources.
+- **Threat Intelligence Feeds:** Leveraging cloud-based data to block traffic from known malicious sources in real time.

-The modern evolution is the **Next-Generation Firewall (NGFW)**, which incorporates and expands upon all previous capabilities.
-An NGFW performs stateful packet inspection but also integrates features like **Deep Packet Inspection (DPI)** to identify specific applications (e.g., "This is Facebook," not just "HTTP on port 80"), **Intrusion Prevention Systems (IPS)** to block known attack patterns, and identity awareness to enforce policies based on users, not just IP addresses.
+**Summary & Comparison**

 The key differences between a traditional packet filtering firewall and an NGFW can be summarized as follows:

-**Summary Table**

 |Feature|Packet Filtering Firewall|Next-Generation Firewall (NGFW)|
 |---|---|---|